Angela Simmons Sizzles As A Sexy Sun Goddess For Halloween

 Angela Simmons kept her Instagram fans waiting until the day of Halloween to unveil her costume, and her followers were loving it.
 In a series of photos, the Growing Up Hip Hop star sizzled in an all-gold ensemble that allowed her to flaunt her curves.

-The first photo that kicked things off showed Angela standing outside on a sidewalk, and she held up her gold cape with her right hand.
+The first photo that kicked things off showed Angela standing outside on a sidewalk, holding up her gold cape with her right hand.
 She also rocked a tasseled bodysuit, which had a low neckline that left her cleavage exposed.
 In addition, she wore a matching and eye-catching headpiece, along with knee-high boots.

 It was clear that the reality TV star was having a blast with her ensemble, as the second photo also showed her playing with her cape again.
 This time, she was spotted indoors in front of a dark, wood-paneled wall as she raised her left leg slightly.
-She didn’t offer any up-close photos of her hair and makeup, although it was possible to see that she wore her locks down in defined waves.
-Her bright lipstick popped in the shot too.
+She didn’t offer any up-close photos of her hair and makeup, although it was possible to see that she wore her locks down in defined waves, her bright lipstick also popping in the shot.

 These photos have been liked over 67,000 times so far, with fans complimenting Angela on her costume.